 This information applies to the regulation of recycled water.

-Recycled water can be produced and supplied for a number of uses including irrigation of parks, sporting fields and crops and supplying dual reticulation systems
+Recycled water can be produced and supplied for a number of uses including irrigation of parks, sporting fields and crops and supplying dual reticulation systems.

-All recycled water schemes need to be registered with Water Planning and Regulation (the regulator).
+All recycled water schemes need to be registered with us.

-The regulator will register a recycled water scheme if the application complies with the application requirements, including:
+We will register a recycled water scheme if the application complies with the application requirements, including:

-The regulator may require the recycled water provider to provide additional information about the application, which may require verification by statutory declaration.
+We may require the recycled water provider to provide additional information about the application, which may require verification by statutory declaration.

-The regulator will keep a register of recycled water schemes, providing information to other regulatory agencies and the public about where water recycling activities are occurring.
+We will keep a register of recycled water schemes, providing information to other regulatory agencies and the public about where water recycling activities are occurring.